ginarice136/notes/README.md

 To be successful in the world of programming, it' s essential to have a deep understanding of the fundamentals.
 That means mastering data structures, algorithms, computer science principles, as well as the programming language you choose to specialize in.
 By understanding the basics, you' ll be able to adapt and apply your knowledge to different problems and projects.
  ..

+# 2024-01-03
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote highlights that focusing on optimizing code too early in the development process can lead to unnecessary complexity, bugs, and time wastage.
+Instead, programmers should first ensure correctness, understand the requirements fully, and only optimize when profiling identifies bottlenecks that genuinely impact performance.
+It's a reminder to strike a balance between writing clean, maintainable code and striving for efficiency.